Venka97/Handwritten-digit-classification/README.md

 ## Project : Handwritten digits classfication

-This project uses a multi layer perceptron to classify hand written digits.
+This project uses a multi layer perceptron to classify hand written digits (using MNIST database) .
 It uses keras with tensorflow as backend.